ViktorijaPidika/homework/README.md

 Task 6: What else can be tested?

   1. Different variations of already noted test cases:
     1.1.
 For the happy path (TC No 1) - if the system allows to input from - to a specific amount of characters, check if validation passes when 1)min, 2) in between, 3) max amount of characters are entered into the input field.
-This would apply to both the username and the password fields since various inputs are possible, and it would be crucial to check if the sign-up does not fail in different scenarios.
+This would apply to both the username and the password fields since various inputs are possible.
     1.2.
 For the negative case (TC No 2) - so many different options are possible - try entering only spaces, try entering characters that are not allowed, or use only part of the required characters (in the password’s case).
 It would be crucial to understand that functionality does not break when the user makes a mistake within the sign-up process, since this is a very possible scenario in real life.
     1.3.
 For the edge case (TC No 3) - trying leaving empty different fields, at first each of fields separately and then combining multiple
-  2. Fully check if design meets requirements
+  2. Check if the design meets requirements
   3. Verify if data is successfully saved and correctly stored in the database and/or internal tools when submitting the form.
 In these tests, it could also be checked if no data is saved when the user had an unsuccessful sign-up (or saved if such is system specifications)
   4. Check if no errors are thrown when
     4.1. reloading the page when user has opened page and has not yet interacted with any of the fields